Expedition cruise liner combining the amenities and comforts of a large ship with the exclusivity and exploratory spirit of a smaller vessel.

-The Isabela II is a top-of-the-range cruise liner designed for clients who wish to experience the exploratory spirit of a Galápagos cruise in an atmosphere of exclusivity and relative luxury.
+The Isabela II is a mid-sized cruise liner designed for passengers who wish to experience the exploratory spirit of a Galápagos cruise on a vessel large enough to feel spacious, but small enough to also feel intimate.
 She has capacity for just 40 passengers (extremely well looked after by the crew of 26, including three English-speaking naturalist guides), with the amenities and public areas normally found only on larger ships.

 Your edit for Latin American inspiration